 Therefore, we have $w_1\in V(H)$.
-By Theorem~\ref{thm-5choosfar}, the subgraph $F$ of $G$ split off by $w_1w_2w_3p_{1-i}$ either consists of a vertex with list of size three adjacent to all vertices of $Q$, or is equal to one of the graphs drawn in Figure~\ref{fig-obst}.
+By Theorem~\ref{thm-5choosfar}, the subgraph $F$ of $G$ split off by $Q=w_1w_2w_3p_{1-i}$ either consists of a vertex $z$ with a list of size three adjacent to all vertices of $Q$ ($z$ cannot be adjacent to only three vertices of $Q$, since $Y=\{z\}$, $|L_\vf(w_2)|<|L(w_2)|$, and $|L_\vf(w_3)|<|L(w_3)|$), or is equal to one of the graphs drawn in Figure~\ref{fig-obst}.
 In the former case, $G$ is $L$-colorable.
 In the latter case, the choice of $Y$ shows that $F$ is not \ob{P1}, and since $w_2$ and $w_3$ are adjacent to a vertex in $Y$, $F$ is not \ob{P4}, \ob{P5} or \ob{P6}.
 If $F$ is \ob{P3}, then the assumption that no neighbor of $x$ has two neighbors in $\dom(\vf)$ is violated, and similarly we exclude the case that $F$ is \ob{P2} and $|L(v_1)|=3$.
 The case that $F$ is \ob{P2} and $|L(v_1)|=4$ is excluded as well, since then $Y=\{v_2\}$ and $w_3$ is not adjacent to any vertex in $Y$.

 \item Finally, suppose that $G_{\vf}$ is \ob{V4} and let $p_0w_1w_2w_3w_4p_1$ be the subpath of $G$ corresponding to the outer face of $G_{\vf}$.
 By \refclaim{cl-v-inside}, we have $w_2,w_3\not\in V(H)$.